-As you already learned when the price hugs one of the two bands and crawls along the band, we have a case for a strong trending market.
+As you already learned when the price hugs one of the two bands and crawls along with the band, we have a case for a strong trending market.

 In the chart below we’ve highlighted small retracements while the price hugs the upper Keltner band.
 Notice that the price retrace to the area around the 20-EMA.
 It won’t give you an exact price, but a price zone from where the price can potentially bounce and the bullish trend can resume.

-For a better timing of our trades we can use the Stochastic RSI indicator in combination with the Keltner indicator for more confluence.
+For a better timing of our trades, we can use the Stochastic RSI indicator in combination with the Keltner indicator for more confluence.

 The trade trigger is simply to follow with this Keltner Channel pullback strategy.
-Pull the trigger when the price retraces to the middle band and the stochastic indicator develops a crossover from an oversold territory.
+Pull the trigger when the price retraces to the middle band and the stochastic indicator develops a crossover from oversold territory.

 Conclusion – Keltner Channel System

-Once you understand the power of Keltner channels and how to properly combine it with other technical indicators a new realm of trading opportunities will emerge.
+Once you understand the power of Keltner channels and how to properly combine it with other technical indicators, a new realm of trading opportunities will emerge.
 This amazing indicator comes with most trading platforms, but even if you can’t find it in the indicator library, you can still opt to use a third-party developed Keltner channel indicator.